Blister: Causes

 A blister may form when the skin has been damaged by friction or rubbing, heat, cold or chemical exposure.
 Fluid collects between the upper layers of skin (the epidermis) and the layers below (the dermis).
 This fluid cushions the tissue underneath, protecting it from further damage and allowing it to heal.

+Medical treatments may use vesicatories (also known as "blisters") to cause blistering.

 Friction

 Intense rubbing can cause a blister, as can any friction on the skin if continued long enough.
-This kind of blister is most common after walking long distances or by wearing old or poorly fitting shoes.
-Blisters are most common on the hands and feet, as these extremities are susceptible while walking, running, or performing repetitive motions, such as joystick manipulation whilst playing certain video games, certain sports (e.g., baseball pitching), digging with a shovel, playing guitar or bass, etc. Blisters form more easily on damp skin than on dry or soaked skin, and are more common in warm conditions.
-Less-aggressive rubbing over long periods of time may cause calluses to form rather than a blister.
+This kind of blister occurs most commonly after walking long distances or through wearing old or poorly-fitting shoes.
+Blisters are most common on the hands and feet, as these extremities are susceptible while walking, running, or performing repetitive motions, such as joystick manipulation (whilst playing certain video games), participating in certain sports (e.g., baseball pitching), digging with a shovel, playing guitar or bass, etc. Blisters form more easily on damp skin than on dry or soaked skin, and are more common in warm conditions.
+Less-aggressive rubbing over long periods of time may cause calluses to form rather than blisters.
 Both blisters and calluses can lead to more serious complications, such as foot ulceration and infection, particularly when sensation or circulation is impaired, as in the case of diabetes, neuropathy or peripheral artery disease (PAD).

 Burning

-This type of blistering is one of the tools used to determine the degree of burns sustained.
-First and second degree burns may result in blistered skin; however, it is characteristic of second degree burns to blister immediately, whereas first degree burns can have blisters after a couple of days.
+Observation of blistering is one of the tools used to determine the degree of burns sustained.
+Both first- and second-degree burns may result in blistered skin; however, second-degree burns characteristically blister immediately, whereas first-degree burns can produce blistering after a couple of days.
 Sunburn can also result in blisters.

 Blisters can also form on the hands and feet as a result of tissue damage incurred by frostbite.

 Chemical exposure

-Sometimes, the skin will blister when it comes into contact with a cosmetic, detergent, solvent, or other chemical such as nickel sulfate, Balsam of Peru, or urushiol (poison ivy, poison oak, poison sumac).
+Sometimes skin will blister when it comes into contact with a cosmetic, detergent, solvent, or other chemical such as nickel sulfate, Balsam of Peru, or urushiol (poison ivy, poison oak, poison sumac).
 This is known as contact dermatitis.
 Blisters can also develop as a result of an allergic reaction to an insect bite or sting.
-Some chemical warfare agents, known as blister agents or vesicants, cause large, painful blisters wherever they contact skin; an example is mustard gas.
+Some chemical-warfare agents, known as blister agents or as vesicants, cause large, painful blisters wherever they contact skin; an example is mustard gas.